|

 to see the life force in the stone that determines the direction

-the stone allows itself to be formed.
-I must respect and admire
+that the stone allows itself to be formed.
+I must respect and

-the stone, working with it to develop its inner beauty.
-I try
+admire the stone, working with it to develop its inner beauty.

-to bring out the feeling and motion of the sculpture within the
+I try to bring out the feeling and motion of the sculpture within

 the laws of physics."